Tenali Ramakrishna (film): Plot

 Ramakrishna is a poet and scholar in the Telugu and Sanskrit languages whose talent is not recognised in his hometown Tenali.
 To earn a living, he migrates to Hampi with his wife Kamala and son Madhava.
 On his way to Hampi, he stops at a Kali temple.
 He is initially terrified looking at the goddess' idol and the animal sacrifices made to please her.
 That night, Kali appears before him and grants a boon: he must choose either wisdom or wealth.
 Ramakrishna opts for both, which angers Kali.
-She warns him that he might end up as a Vikatakavi (clownish poet) whose wisdom is useful solely for entertaining others.
+She warns him that he might end up as a Vikatakavi (jester poet) whose wisdom is useful solely for entertaining others.
 Ramakrishna accepts this as a blessing and asks Kali to save him from further dangers.
 The goddess agrees and disappears.

-Ramakrishna reaches Hampi and approaches Tatacharya, the royal priest of the Vijayanagara Empire, to find employment in the court of King Krishnadevaraya.
+Ramakrishna reaches Hampi and approaches Tatacharya, the royal priest of the Vijayanagara Empire, to find employment in the court of King Sri Krishnadevaraya.
 Neither Tatacharya nor his assistants help him, and he leaves dejected.
 However, he finds an opportunity when Krishnadevaraya is unable to distribute 17 elephants among three brothers as instructed in their deceased father's will.
 Ramakrishna solves the problem and Krishnadevaraya appoints him as a member of court.
 With his wit and loyalty, Ramakrishna soon earns the respect of all the court's members with the exception of Tatacharya who sees him as a problem.

-The Deccan sultanates of Berar—Ahmednagar, Bidar, Bijapur, and Golconda—decide to wage a war on the Vijayanagara empire with united military forces.
+The Deccan sultanates of Berar, Ahmednagar, Bidar, Bijapur, and Golconda—decide to wage a war on the Vijayanagara empire with united military forces.
 They send Kanakaraju, a spy, to Hampi where he meets Ramakrishna, who happens to be a distant relative.
-A few days later, Kanakaraju tries to assassinate Krishnadevaraya and Tatacharya blames Ramakrishna for giving shelter to a spy.
+A few days later, Kanakaraju tries to assassinate Krishnadevaraya, and Tatacharya blames Ramakrishna for giving shelter to a spy.
 As Ramakrishna is about to be executed on the King's orders, he overhears a conversation between another spy and the court's astrologer.
 The spy bribes the astrologer to influence Krishnadevaraya to postpone the war on Bijapur so they have time to make proper preparations.
 Ramakrishna escapes and meets Prime Minister Timmarusu who helps him reveal the astrologer's intentions.
-The astrologer is killed and Tatacharya, who believed in him in good faith, is accused of trying to backstab the king.
+The astrologer is killed, and Tatacharya, who believed in him in good faith, is accused of trying to backstab the king.
 Ramakrishna intervenes and Tatacharya is saved, improving their relationship.